Unital operator spaces and discrete groups: Discrete Groups

-2cm \emph{Acknowledgements}: I would like to thank my supervisor, Professor G. K. Eleftherakis for his great guidance and his suggestions for this note.
-Also, I would like to thank Professor A. Katavolos for his very useful observations.
+The author would like to thank Professor G. K. Eleftherakis for his great guidance and his suggestions for this note, as well as Professor A. Katavolos for his very useful observations.